Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Experiments

 \subsection{Local patch meshing}

-Lastly, we devote a section of our experiments to evaluating our local patch meshing algorithm.
-We begin by highlighting that our method should not be considered as a drop-in replacement for marching cubes: even by sampling a very large number of patches, it is unlikely to cover the entire surface, and a set of largely overlapping patches is not in general a useful representation for the surface.
-Instead, our method generates discretizations of local surface regions, and we are interested to a) verify how accurately these patches represent the underlying geometry and b) provide indications on how to select radius and density when applied to deformation tasks.
+\EditText{The final} section of our experiments \EditText{is devoted} to evaluating our local patch meshing algorithm.
+We begin by highlighting that \textbf{our method should not be considered as a drop-in replacement for marching cubes}: even by sampling a very large number of patches, it is unlikely to cover the entire surface, and a set of largely overlapping patches is not in general a useful representation for the surface.
+Instead, our method generates discretizations of local surface regions, and we are interested to a) verify how accurately these patches represent the underlying geometry and b) provide indications on how to select useful radius and density values for deformation tasks.

-\paragraph{Reconstruction Ability} In \Cref{fig:patch-reconstruction} we compare marching cubes meshes to local patch meshes constructed to approximate their vertex count and average edge length.
-The renders show the change in ``coarseness'' of our representation with respect to the resolution and the graph below gives some insights in the accuracy of local patch meshing.
-The line plot shows the \textit{average} approximation error

-while the shaded areas cover the entire regions between $\hat{E}_{{\text{patch}}}$ and $E_{\text{patch}}$ as defined in \Cref{eq:patching-error}.
-For marching cubes, these metrics can be computed by considering the entire mesh as a patch (\ie, $n=1$ and $\mathcal{P}_1$ is the marching cubes mesh).
-Despite the marching cubes line hinting at a lower deviation from the mean, our method achieves much lower average error even for very wide patches.
-This is because the patch vertices are mapped exactly onto the surface, while marching cubes places triangles based on how the surface crosses the sampled voxels; therefore, our error only depends on the overall size of the patch relative to how flat the approximated local surface region is.
+\paragraph*{Reconstruction Ability} In \Cref{fig:patch-reconstruction}, we compare marching cubes meshes to local patch meshes constructed with similar vertex count and average edge length.
+The visualizations show the change in ``coarseness'' of our representation wrt the resolution, while the graph provides some insights to the accuracy of local patch meshing.
+The line plot shows the \textit{average} approximation error $\hat{E}_{{\text{patch}}} = \frac{1}{n}\sum_{i=1}^{n} \mathbb{E}_{p\in\mathcal{P}_i}\bigl\lvert f_{\theta}(p) - l_i \bigr\rvert$, with the shaded areas covering the entire region between $\hat{E}_{{\text{patch}}}$ and the maximum error $E_{\text{patch}}$ (\Cref{eq:patching-error}).
+For MC, these metrics can be computed by considering the entire mesh as a patch (\ie, $n=1$ and $\mathcal{P}_1$ is the marching cubes mesh).
+Despite the marching cubes line hinting at a lower deviation from the mean, our method achieves much lower average error even for coarse patches.
+This is because the patch vertices are mapped exactly onto the surface, while marching cubes places triangles based on how the surface crosses the sampled voxels; therefore, our error only depends on the overall size of the patch relative to \EditText{the ``flat-ness'' of} the approximated local surface region.

-\paragraph{Approximation Error} \Cref{fig:patch-rec-error} shows how patch radius and density impact the approximation error.
-Above 60 vertices per patch the scaling of the error with respect to the patch radius behaves almost constantly.
-In our experiments radius values around $0.01$ (absolute since all shapes are in the unit cube) would usually provide geometrically meaningful patches (the patches will converge to single points as the radius approaches zero) without significant artefacts.